Size versus truthfulness in the House Allocation problem: Introduction

-The related \emph{Housing Market} problem (HM) is the variant of HA in which there is an \emph{initial endowment}, i.e., each agent owns a unique object initially (in this case the numbers of agents and objects are usually defined to be equal).
+The related \emph{Housing Market} problem (HM) \cite{Rot82,RP77,SS74} is the variant of HA in which there is an \emph{initial endowment}, i.e., each agent owns a unique object initially (in this case the numbers of agents and objects are usually defined to be equal).
 In this setting, the most widely studied solution concept is that of the \emph{core}, which is an allocation of agents to objects satisfying the property that no coalition $C$ of agents can improve (i.e., every agent in $C$ is better off) by exchanging their own resources (i.e., the objects they brought to the market).
 In the case of strict preferences, the core is always non-empty \cite{RP77}, unique, and indeed Pareto optimal.
 When preferences may include ties, the notion of \emph{core} that we defined is sometimes referred to as the \emph{weak core}.
 In this case a core allocation need not be Pareto optimal.
 Jaramillo and Manjunath~\cite{JM12}, Plaxton~\cite{P-2013}, and Saban and Sethuraman~\cite{Saban-Sethuraman} provide polynomial-time algorithms for finding a core allocation that does additionally satisfy Pareto optimality.
 Our problem differs from HM in that there is no initial endowment, and hence our focus is on Pareto optimal matchings rather than outcomes in the core.

-For strictly ordered lists, Abraham et al.\ \cite{ACMM04} gave a characterisation of Pareto optimal matchings that led to an $O(m)$ algorithm for checking an arbitrary matching for Pareto optimality, where $m$ is the total length of the agents' preference lists.
+For strictly-ordered preference lists, Abraham et al.\ \cite{ACMM04} gave a characterisation of Pareto optimal matchings that led to an $O(m)$ algorithm for checking an arbitrary matching for Pareto optimality, where $m$ is the total length of the agents' preference lists.
 This characterisation was extended to the case that preference lists may include ties by Manlove \cite[Sec.\ 6.2.2.1]{Man13}, also leading to an $O(m)$ algorithm for checking a matching for Pareto optimality.
-For strictly ordered preference lists, a maximum cardinality Pareto optimal matching can be found in $O(\sqrt{n_1}m)$ time, where $n_1$ is the number of agents \cite{ACMM04}.
+For strictly-ordered lists, a maximum cardinality Pareto optimal matching can be found in $O(\sqrt{n_1}m)$ time, where $n_1$ is the number of agents \cite{ACMM04}.
 The fastest algorithm currently known for this problem when preference lists may include ties is based on minimum cost maximum cardinality matching and has complexity $O(\sqrt{n}m\log n)$ (see, e.g., \cite[Sec.\ 6.2.2.1]{Man13}, where $n$ is the total number of agents and objects.